JOHN F. REINHART

 Chief Public Affairs Officer

-Cathie J. Vick was named Chief Public Affairs Officer for the Virginia Port Authority (VPA) in January 2014.
-She oversees The Port of Virginia government relations, community outreach, economic development, business analysis, communications, and media relations.
+Cathie J. Vick is the chief public affairs officer for the Virginia Port Authority (VPA) where she oversees The Port of Virginia’s government relations, community outreach, economic development, engineering, environmental services, and maritime incident response.

-Cathie is an experienced lobbyist with a background rooted in both the public and private side of government relations.
-Prior to her service at the VPA, she served as deputy director for energy policy in the Virginia Department of Mines, Minerals and Energy, where she helped to implement Governor Bob McDonnell’s energy policy initiatives in the Commonwealth.
-She also worked as Director of Government Relations for Virginia Natural Gas, where she handled advocacy to state, local, and federal officials and the company’s civic and charitable sponsorships and donations, as well as overseeing its conservation programs.
-Cathie advocated on behalf of private companies while with the Vectre Corporation, where she worked with clients from a variety of backgrounds including telecommunications, healthcare, transportation and local government.
+Before accepting her role at the port, Cathie served as deputy director for energy policy in the Virginia Department of Mines, Minerals and Energy, where she helped to implement energy policy initiatives in the Commonwealth.
+She also worked as director of government relations for Virginia Natural Gas, where her responsibilities included advocacy to state, local, and federal officials, guiding the company’s civic and charitable sponsorships and donations, and managing its conservation programs.